Harvesting cannabis

 Harvesting and processing cannabis

-After harvesting and drying your cannabis, the focus is on preserving the quality and potency of your buds in the best possible way.
+According to the Ernten and Trocknen of your cannabis, the focus is on optimising the quality and potency of your Flowers.
 The process of processing and preservation is crucial to ensure that your end product not only works great, but also tastes great and has a long shelf life.
 Here we explain how to effectively process and safely store your harvested cannabis flowers.

-After the cannabis flowers have dried, the next step is processing, which often involves trimming the flowers.
+After the cannabis flowers getrocknet the next step is processing, which is often the Trimming the Flowers contains.
 When trimming, you remove excess leaves that contain little to no trichomes and therefore fewer active ingredients such as THC or CBD.
 This not only improves the appearance, but also the quality of the smoking experience.
-For processing, the flowers can also be prepared for various products, such as extractions for oils, the production of edibles or pressing into hashish.
-Each of these steps requires careful handling to preserve the integrity of the trichomes and ensure a high potency of the final product.
+For processing, the Flowers can also be prepared for various products, for example by Extractions for oils the production of foodstuffs or the Pressing into hashish .
+Each of these steps requires careful handling to preserve the integrity of the trichomes and ensure high potency of the final product.

 Preservation and storage of cannabis

-Proper storage is crucial to maximize the shelf life and potency of your cannabis.
-Cannabis should ideally be stored in airtight, UV-protected containers to protect it from light and air, which can affect its potency.
+Correct storage is crucial to ensure the Durability and effectiveness of your cannabis.
+Cannabis should ideally be grown in airtight, UV-protected containers to protect it from light and air, which can affect its potency.
 Glass jars are a good choice as they do not release harmful chemicals.
-Storage should be in a cool, dark place to minimize cannabinoid degradation.
-It is also important to monitor the humidity in the storage area, ideally it should be between 59% and 63% to prevent mold growth and prevent the flowers from drying out.
-Regular checks and, if necessary, "burping" the containers - briefly opening them to allow air to circulate - help to maintain quality over time.
+Storage should be in a cool, dark place to minimise the breakdown of cannabinoids.
+It is also important to minimise the Luftfeuchtigkeit in the storage area, ideally it should be between 59% and 63% to prevent mould growth and prevent the Flowers from drying out.
+Regular checks and, if necessary, the "Burping" of the containers - brief opening for air circulation - help to maintain quality over time.

-These careful steps in the processing and preservation of your cannabis will ensure that the freshness, potency and aroma of your buds are optimally preserved for future use.
+These careful steps in the processing and preservation of your cannabis ensure that the Freshness, potency and the flavour your Flowers is optimally preserved for future use.
 By following these methods, you can get the most out of your harvest and enjoy long-lasting, high-quality cannabis products.

 Mann der Cannabis Pflanze beschneidet